Skip to Content

-University Academic Standings of Academic Risk or Exclusion (Course, Qualification, Short Term or Long Term) may affect your funding, or your ability to meet your visa requirements.
+University Academic Standing of Academic Risk or Exclusion (Course, Qualification, Short Term or Long Term) may affect your funding, or your ability to meet your visa requirements.

-Continued poor academic performance (failing in one study period, then failing over 50% of your credits in the next study period) enrolment period s) will result in your enrolment being restricted to 30 credits for a semester while your University Standing is Academic Risk.
+Continued poor academic performance (failing in one enrolment period, then failing more than 50% of your credits in the next enrolment period) will result in your enrolment being restricted to 30 credits for a semester while your University Standing is Academic Risk.

 If you are an international student, a restriction may also impact on your visa requirements and scholarship entitlements.
 Please contact the International Student Support to discuss the implications for your visa and/or scholarship.

-Please note that a University Academic Standing of Academic Risk will apply for a single enrolment period ; standing in the following enrolment period will be either Academic Management (if one or more courses are passed successfully) or University Exclusion (if all courses are failed).
+Please note that a University Academic Standing of Academic Risk will apply for a single enrolment period.
+Your standing in the following enrolment period will be either Academic Management (if one or more courses are passed successfully) or University Exclusion (if all courses are failed).